-- disclosure to hospitals and other NHS staff for the purposes of providing direct care and treatment to the patient, including screening programmes, and administration; - disclosure to social workers or to other non-NHS staff involved in providing health and social care; - disclosure to specialist employees or organisations for the purposes of clinical auditing; - disclosure to those with parental responsibility for patients, including guardians; - disclosure to carers without parental responsibility; - disclosure to medical researchers for research purposes (subject to explicit consent, unless the data is anonymous); - disclosure to NHS managers and the Department of Health for the purpose of planning, commissioning, managing and auditing healthcare services; - disclosure to bodies with statutory investigative powers e.g. the Care Quality Commission, the GMC, the Audit Commission and Health Services Ombudsman; - disclosure to national registries e.g. the UK Association of Cancer Registries; - commissioning support units; - NHS Digital; - NHS 111; - COVID Clinical Assessment Service (CCAS); - MJog for the purposes of providing appointment reminders, service updates and communications by text messaging; - AccuRx for the purposes of e-consultation, video calling (using a data processor, Whereby) or text messaging you to provide or request health information related to your direct care and treatment; - Attend Anywhere for providing a secure video call service for video consultations for the purposes of providing direct care and treatment; - education services; - fire and rescue services emergency; - ambulance trusts; - voluntary sector providers; - independent contractors such as dentists, opticians, pharmacists; - disclosure to solicitors, insurance companies, the police, the Courts (including a Coroners Court) and to tribunals and enquiries.
+- hospitals and other NHS staff for the purposes of providing direct care and treatment to the patient, including assessment and clinical decision making in nursing and residential care homes, screening programmes, and administration; - social workers or to other non-NHS staff involved in providing health and social care; - specialist employees or organisations for the purposes of clinical auditing; - those with parental responsibility for patients, including guardians, to support your care; - family members and carers without parental responsibility, to support your care; - medical researchers for research purposes (subject to explicit consent, unless the data is anonymous); - NHS managers, Commissioning Support Units, Integrated Care Boards, NHS England and the Department of Health for the purpose of planning, commissioning, managing and auditing healthcare services; - bodies with statutory investigative powers e.g. the Care Quality Commission, the GMC, the Audit Commission and Health Services Ombudsman; - national registries e.g. the UK Association of Cancer Registries; - NHS 111 to support the provision of medical help and advice; - Department for Work and Pensions to improve the monitoring of public health and commissioning and quality of health services through the provision of anonymised data on patients who have been issued with a fit note under the Fit for Work scheme; - contracted third party processors for the purposes of responding to requests for medical reports and subject access requests; - approved health app providers to allow you to enter your own health data into the apps for clinical observation and monitoring; - ambulance trusts for the provision of direct care and emergency treatment to the patient; - independent contractors such as dentists, opticians, pharmacists; - solicitors, insurance companies, medical examiners, the Courts (including a Coroners Court), tribunals and inquiries where required by law or with your consent; - non-NHS organisations which are also providing health, care and emergency/front line services.
+These organisations may include, but are not restricted to, social services, education services, local authorities, the police, fire and rescue services, voluntary sector providers, and private sector providers; - authorised sub-contractors, including those supporting the collection of QOF data; - third party processors such as IT software and systems suppliers or internet and telephony suppliers for the provision of systems and technical support services.
+This includes systems, for example, the electronic patient record and practice telephony systems, and software such as that used for e-consultations, transcription services, video communications, redaction, text and SMS messaging.